botpress/readme/docs/Learn/add-a-bot-to-your-website/index.md

 # Next steps

-Now that your bot is live, try [styling](https://botpress-docs.readme.io/v1.5/docs/how-to-style-your-bot#/) it to match the rest of your website.
+Now that you've added your bot, try [styling](https://botpress-docs.readme.io/v1.5/docs/how-to-style-your-bot#/) it to match the rest of your website's user interface.